-Canadian customers who need to obtain reimbursement information, call 1-800-665-2006.
+Canadian customers who need to obtain reimbursement information, call 1-800-665-2006 or visit our website at www.ford.ca.

 HAZARD FLASHER CONTROL

 The hazard flasher is located between the center air registers above the radio.
 The hazard flashers will operate whether the ignition is off or on.